fortinetdev/terraform-provider-fortios/website/docs/r/fortios_dnsfilter_domainfilter.html.markdown

 * `type` - DNS domain filter type.
 * `action` - Action to take for domain filter matches.
 * `status` - Enable/disable this domain filter.
-* `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

 ## Attribute Reference